Adjustable versus fixed loans

-During the early amortization period of a fixed-rate loan, most of your monthly payment goes toward interest, and a much smaller part goes to principal.
-As you pay on the loan, more of your payment is applied to principal.
+At the beginning of a a fixed-rate loan, most of the payment is applied to interest.
+As you pay , more of your payment goes toward principal.

-You can choose a fixed-rate loan to lock in a low interest rate.
-People choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they wish to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
 Call Homewithloan.com at 972.798.2110 to learn more.

-Most programs have a cap that protects you from sudden increases in monthly payments.
-Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that your payment can increase in one period.
-Additionally, almost all ARMs have a "lifetime cap" — your interest rate can't go over the cap amount.
+Most ARM programs feature a cap that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than two percent a year, even if the index the rate is based on increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that your monthly payment can go up in one period.
+Additionally, almost all adjustable programs have a "lifetime cap" — your rate can never go over the cap percentage.

-ARMs usually start at a very low rate that may increase over time.
-You've probably heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
+ARMs most often feature the lowest rates at the beginning of the loan.
+They provide the lower interest rate for an initial period that varies greatly.
+You've likely heard of 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are usually best for borrowers who expect to move within three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
+Loans like this are usually best for people who anticipate moving in three or five years.
+These types of adjustable rate loans are best for people who will sell their house or refinance before the initial lock expires.

-You might choose an ARM to get a lower introductory rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
-ARMs can be risky when property values decrease and borrowers cannot sell their home or refinance.
+You might choose an Adjustable Rate Mortgage to get a very low initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
+ARMs can be risky when property values decrease and borrowers cannot sell or refinance their loan.